Vietnam.vn - Nền tảng quảng bá Việt Nam

 Researchers from the University of California (USA) conducted a trial with the participation of 100 men at low or medium risk of prostate cancer who were actively monitored.

 Participants were randomly divided into 2 groups: Group 1: Continued normal diet.
-Group 2 followed Diet: High in omega-3 fatty acids - including fatty fish, nuts such as walnuts and olive oil, combined with fish oil supplements.
-Low in omega-6 foods such as chips, crackers, mayonnaise and other fried or processed foods.
+Group 2 followed Diet: High in omega-3 fatty acids - including lots of fatty fish, nuts like walnuts and olive oil, combined with fish oil supplements.
+Low in foods containing omega-6 such as chips, biscuits, mayonnaise and other fried or processed foods.

 3 món ăn có thể làm chậm sự phát triển của ung thư tuyến tiền liệt- Ảnh 2.

-A diet low in omega-6 but high in omega-3 fatty acids, with plenty of fish, walnuts and olive oil combined with fish oil supplements, significantly reduced the growth rate of prostate cancer cells in men with early-stage disease.
+A diet low in omega-6 but high in omega-3 fatty acids, rich in fish, walnuts, and olive oil, combined with fish oil supplements, significantly reduced the growth rate of prostate cancer cells in men with early-stage disease.

-The findings showed that a diet low in omega-6 but high in omega-3 fatty acids, with plenty of fish, walnuts and olive oil combined with fish oil supplements, significantly reduced the growth rate of prostate cancer cells in men with early-stage disease, according to Yahoo News.
+The findings showed that a diet low in omega-6 but high in omega-3 fatty acids, rich in fish, walnuts and olive oil combined with fish oil supplements, significantly reduced the growth rate of prostate cancer cells in men with early-stage disease, according to Yahoo News.

-Results showed that after 1 year, the group that ate a lot of fish, walnuts and olive oil combined with fish oil supplements had a 15% reduction in Ki-67 index, while the control group increased by 24%.
+Results showed that after 1 year, the group that ate a lot of fish, walnuts and olive oil combined with fish oil supplements reduced the Ki-67 index by 15%, while the control group increased it by 24%.

-This is an important step in showing that diet can influence prostate cancer treatment outcomes, said the study's first author, Dr. William Aronson, professor of urology at the University of California, Berkeley.
+This is an important step in showing that diet can influence prostate cancer treatment outcomes, said the study's first author, Dr. William Aronson, professor of urology at the University of California.

 Source: https://thanhnien.vn/3-mon-an-co-the-lam-cham-su-phat-trien-cua-ung-thu-tuyen-tien-liet-185241229165815017.htm